Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/08-User-Environment-Management/II. Drive-Mappings.md

 3. Verified access to the contents in the shared folder.

 📸 **Screenshot:**
-- File Explorer showing the mapped S: drive
+- File Explorer showing the mapped Z: drive
 - Properties of the mapped drive

 ---